Site Contents

 Note: These whetstones should be kept in water between uses, therefore we strongly recommend having a watertight whetstone holder to carry to the field with you.
 If used dry, the stone will not only wear faster but the surface will clog with dust and with metal particles, rendering it much less effective.

-• Standard; made in the Czech Republic years ago.
-120 grit. $7
+Made in the Czech Republic.
+120 grit.

-• Oval "American". $12
+• Oval "American" - $12

 Made by the same company as the Silicar stone above, this batch was made thirty years ago for the USA market, and within the industry was referred to as "Der Amerikaner".